Channel 10 confirm multi-year Survivor deal squashing Jonathan LaPaglia return rumours

 In June, the network confirmed that Jonathan had been let go, and in August, it was revealed that former Australian Survivor winner David Genat was taking over the gig, starting with Australian Survivor 2026.

-While fans who loved Jonathan as host have expressed outrage and even started a petition to get him back, a technical twist may actually see his return to the show.
+While fans who loved Jonathan as host have expressed outrage and even started a petition to get him back, a technical twist gave hope that he may return to the show.

-According to Woman’s Day, Channel 10’s rights to Australian Survivor are about to expire next year, and Jonathan is already in talks with Channel 9, which hopes to acquire the popular reality show.
+Woman’s Day reported that Channel 10’s rights to Australian Survivor were set to expire next year, and said that Jonathan was already in talks with Channel 9, which hopes to acquire the popular reality show.

 “Network Ten’s rights to Australian Survivor are set to expire next year and everyone is worried that the show could be snapped up by a rival network,” a TV producer told the publication.

-Jonathan LaPaglia is apparently already in talks to return as host of Australian Survivor
+Insider claims Jonathan LaPaglia is in talks to return as host of Australian Survivor

 If Channel 9 were to try and acquire Survivor next year, it wouldn’t be the first time they’ve taken a show from Channel 10.

-“Everyone is expecting Channel Nine to make a play for the show — they’ve already stolen The Bachelor franchise from Network Ten and The Golden Bachelor so it would be just another sign of Nine giving another reality TV franchise a second life on their network.”
+“Everyone is expecting Channel Nine to make a play for the show — they’ve already stolen The Bachelor franchise from Network Ten and The Golden Bachelor so it would be just another sign of Nine giving another reality TV franchise a second life on their network,” the Woman’s Day source said.

 The publication reported that Channel 9 have already “promised” to reinstate Jonathan’s job as host if they were to score Australian Survivor.